 Unique Selling Points

-- Wonderful 360-degree views over starkly scenic Damaraland
+- Expansive 360-degree views over starkly scenic Damaraland

-- Africa’s largest collection of prehistoric rock art at Twyfelfontein, and other fascinating rock formations
+- Africa’s largest collection of prehistoric rock art at Twyfelfontein, and ancient rock formations

 - Desert-adapted elephant herds traverse the riverbed seasonally